 I called every pediatric transplant center in the nation and spoke with their transplant teams.
 Of all the wonderful hospitals to choose from, we chose Lucile Packard Children's at Stanford as Owen's transplant hospital.
 Owen is currently being treated for heart failure.
 He is fed 100% by tube, he is on 7 medications, 1/2 liter of oxygen and he tires easily.
 Owen has PT, OT, Speech and Feeding Therapy weekly and is catching up in all areas of development.
 We visit our local cardiologist every four weeks and travel to Stanford every six months.
 Owen is monitored very closely and when the transplant team at Stanford feels it is time, we will get him listed for his new, perfect heart!

 It's a miracle, but we received news from Stanford that Owen qualifies for a Tricuspid Valve repair/replacement.
 If this operation is successful, he would possibly be a candidate for a fourth open heart surgery, the Fontan.
 This news was huge and such a blessing.
 The longer we can keep his heart strong, the longer we can postpone a heart transplant.
+Owen remained in a "fragile" state after his Glenn.
+His tricuspid valve regurgitation is still moderately leaky and he has some narrowing in his arteries due to built up scar tissue.
+On June 4th, he was back in ICU for another cardiac catherization to balloon open his narrowing and coil off excess collaterals.

 In December 2010, we were told that since he's doing so great, he might actually qualify for the last palliative surgery (the Fontan).
 Before we could decide if the Fontan is possible, Owen had to undergo a 3rd open heart surgery, performed by Dr Hanley, to fix his severely leaking Tricuspid Valve.
 The surgery was a success and we just needed to allow his body time to heal.